dalten-collective/keep/README.md

 ## Pokes

 All actions are initiated by poking keep-enriched agents (i.e. **not** `%keep`), using one of the pokes that the wrapper supplies.
-(To find out which agents that are keep-enriched, see the *Subscriptions* section below.)
+(To find out which agents that are keep-enriched, see the *Subscriptions* and *Scries* sections below.)

-A keep-enriched agent is poked with the mark `%keep` and supports the following pokes:
+All keep-enriched agent can be poked with the mark `%keep` and then support the following pokes:

 ```hoon
 [%once to=ship]                 :: Backup